Love and War in Tuscany (part 1)

 I was only 19.
 And already in love with Italy.

-Images and Shadows, an autobiography by Anglo-Irish author Iris Origo, kept me company during the long hours I spent on the Tuscan beaches of Bolgheri.
+Images and Shadows, an autobiography by Anglo-Irish author Iris Origo, kept me company during the long hours I spent on the Tuscan beaches.
 While the sun baked me gently, I devoured this captivating book.

 A few years later, I had opportunity to attend with my father a concert organized at La Foce, a large country estate built around a 15th century villa in the Tuscan region of Val d’Orcia.
 The very estate which Iris Origo and her husband bought in 1923, and which they occupied and restored thereafter.